Allow me a question—which you choose not to answer?

 Have you ever felt like you always lag behind in second place?

-This list could be quite lengthy if not endless.
-You feel that no matter what, you don’t excel at anything.
+This list could be quite lengthy—if not endless.
+No matter what, it doesn’t appear that you excel at anything.
 You are not the smartest, prettiest, craftiest,…you simply don’t stand out in anything.
 The word average comes to mind.

 You are lost in the sea of humanity without purpose.
-You feel like a wanderer fighting to be seen — and heard — in a vast world.
+You feel like a wanderer fighting to be seen—and heard—in a too vast world.

-If you have ever been accepted in a group under false pretenses — for instance, if you had to change who you are for acceptance — you are well aware that such recognition does not feel right nor does it fulfill your desire for belonging.
+If you have ever been accepted in a group under false pretenses—for instance, if you had to change who you are for acceptance—you are well aware that such recognition does not feel right nor does it fulfill your deepest desire for belonging.
 This type of approval does not satisfy instead it leaves us empty.

 I have often felt that way.